JanssenProject/jans/docs/admin/recipes/passwordless.md

 ## Test
 - After installing Casa Duo plugin, option to enable Duo as an authentication method would become available on Casa administration console under `Enabled Authentication Methods`.
 - Administrator can enable Duo Security as authentication method by checking the box and clicking on `Save`
 - At this point, any user can log into Casa and configure Duo as authentication method for individual's account using [these steps](https://gluu.org/docs/casa/plugins/duo/#testing)
+- During the next login attempt, user will be first presented with login/password authentication, if successful, Duo authentication screen will be presented.